Wayne Vaughn

 Wayne Lee Vaughn is an American producer, keyboardist and arranger best known for his work with the band Earth, Wind & Fire.
-Vaughn has also worked with other preeminent artists such as The Brothers Johnson, Patti LaBelle, Jennifer Holliday, Troop and Terrace Martin.
+Vaughn has also worked with other preeminent artists such as the Brothers Johnson, Patti LaBelle, Jennifer Holliday, Troop and Terrace Martin.

 Biography

 Wayne Vaughn was born and raised in Los Angeles, California.
-When he was nine years old he started playing the flute at Primary School.
-At the age of 13 he began playing a piano which his parents had bought for him.
-After graduating from UCLA with a bachelor's degree in Music and Composition in 1976 he met Quincy Jones The Brothers Johnson's producer.
-Vaughn eventually performed as a keyboardist upon The Brothers Johnson's 1978 album Blam!.
-Blam has been certified Platinum in the US by the RIAA.
+When he was nine years old he started playing the flute at primary school.
+At the age of 13, he began playing a piano which his parents had bought for him.
+After graduating from UCLA with a bachelor's degree in Music and Composition in 1976, he met Quincy Jones, the Brothers Johnson's producer.
+Vaughn eventually performed as a keyboardist on the Brothers Johnson's 1978 album Blam!.
+Blam has been certified platinum in the US by the RIAA.

-During 1978 Vaughn met Maurice White, the leader of Earth, Wind & Fire.
-Within the next year he collaborated with Aretha Franklin on her album La Diva and Patti LaBelle on her album It's Alright with Me.
+During 1978, Vaughn met Maurice White, the leader of Earth, Wind & Fire.
+Within the next year, he collaborated with Aretha Franklin on her album La Diva and Patti LaBelle on her album It's Alright with Me.
 He eventually worked with Earth, Wind & Fire as a producer, composer and keyboardist on their 1981 LP Raise! and 1983 album Powerlight.